bjssacademy/class-based-from-go/readme.md

 ## Adding some properties

-Let's add a property - or field - to our class:
+Let's add a property (a field in Go) to our class:

 ```c#
 internal class Person